yhnavein/express-starter/README.md

 without being too specific.
 In the worst case you can use this as a learning guide for your projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.

-Chances are you do not need all authentication methods or API examples.
-As of **Hackathon Starter 2.1** it is possible to selectively check which authentication methods you need by running `node setup.js`.

 <h4 align="center">Modern Theme</h4>

 ![](https://lh6.googleusercontent.com/-KQTmCFNK6MM/U7OZpznjDuI/AAAAAAAAERc/h3jR27Uy1lE/w1366-h1006-no/Screenshot+2014-07-02+01.32.22.png)